rancher/convoy/README.md

 ```
 sudo convoy daemon --drivers devicemapper --driver-opts dm.datadev=/dev/convoy-vg/data --driver-opts dm.metadatadev=/dev/convoy-vg/metadata
 ```
-Default Convoy volume size is 100G.
+Default Device Mapper volume size is 100G.
 You can override it with the `---driver-opts dm.defaultvolumesize` option.

 #### NFS
 First, mount the NFS share to the root directory used to store volumes.
 Substitute `<vfs_path>` to the appropriate directory of your choice: